XinghuiTao/ai_control/README.md

 # AI & UAV Control
 This open book is about applying AI techniques (machine learning, deep learning and reinforcement learning) to UAV control systems.

+## Model-based Desgin
+Model-based design provides an efficient approach for establishing a common framework for communication throughout the design process while supporting the development cycle (V-model).
+In model-based design of control systems, development is manifested in these four steps:

+    modeling a plant,
+    analyzing and synthesizing a controller for the plant, simulating the plant and controller,
+    integrating all these phases by deploying the controller.

 ## Control
 Everything is Model-based: Model-based Cotnrol and Model-based Reinforcement Learning.